 I’m a big fan of iTalki because you actually speak with someone, which is the best way to learn a language.
 Classes are online, so they’re affordable and iTalki teachers are native speakers.

 I never realised that I missing an essential item in my life until I got myself an electronics organiser.
 Who knew?

 This electronics organiser is such an organisational life-saver.
-On our USA road trip last year, no longer did we have to rifle through bags trying to find an iPhone charger as we desperately watched our phones drain to 1%.
+On our recent USA road trip, no longer did we have to rifle through bags trying to find an iPhone charger as we desperately watched our phones drain to 1%.
 All our electronic bits and bobs were kept neatly together.
 It’s well-padded to protect all your precious gear, too.